Cat & Dog Teeth Cleaning in Moline, IL

-- Digital dental X-rays
+- Digital dental imaging

 - Pre-dental bloodwork

-- Professional dental cleaning with ultrasonic scaler
+- Professional cat and dog teeth cleaning with ultrasonic scaler

 - Polishing to smooth surfaces of the teeth and slow plaque buildup

-Pets should undergo full-mouth X-rays and an oral exam at least once a year so our veterinarians can fully assess their oral health.
+Pets should undergo full-mouth x-rays and an oral exam at least once a year so our veterinarians can fully assess their oral health.
 These procedures, along with scaling, must be performed while your pet is under anesthesia to ensure their comfort and safety.